mayur4912/aspx-project/README.md

 # aspx-project
-This is project based on .Net technology which is created in visual studio Title of this project is "Automatic Electricity Bill Generation"
+This is project based on .Net technology which is created in visual studio.
+Title of this project is "Automatic Electricity Bill Generation"